 Answer

-Moderator rescaled into minutes.
+Following the suggestion of the reviewer we rescaled the time estimate into minutes.
 The results have been adjusted accordingly.

-As mentioned in the paper, the time estimation was based on the number of items with the six second rule, plus any additional time mentioned in the paper.
-The information in the manuscript on which our estimation is based is straightforward.
-68 studies were coded by Chris Hartgerink, and for 52 studies, consensus on the items and additional time was readily reached by Chris Hartgerink and Ilja van Beest.
-We did not collect information on intercoder reliability.
-Scatterplots of time versus effect (simple and interaction on timepoint two) are now provided in the Supplemental Materials.
+Also note that the time estimation was based on the number of items times the six second rule, plus any additional time mentioned in the paper.
+This information was readily available in all manuscripts although we acknowledge that it is possible that not all dependent variables were disclosed in a paper describing the study (see also our answer reviewer 1, #4).
+As mentioned in the 68 studies without cross-cutting variable were coded by Chris Hartgerinck, the 52 with a cross-cutting variable were coded by both Chris Hartgerink and Ilja van Beest.
+Consensus was readily reached and we did not collect quantitative information to calculate intercoder reliability.

+Following the suggestion of the reviewer, we now provide scatterplots of time versus effect (simple and interaction on timepoint two) in the Supplemental Materials of the revised manuscript.

 #14

 page 27: Same issues apply here.
 I cannot imagine that two independent coders would ever come to the exact same assessment when coding time in seconds.
 Also, please rescale time to avoid the overly small coefficient.
 And please provide a scatterplot.